Parish Mission Statement

-Appeal campaign for 2013, we pray that you will
+Faith Appeal campaign, we pray that you will

 continue to support our parish in fulfilling this

-that you will not only be helping all the essential
+keeping in mind that you will not only be helping

 Safe Environment Training - As part of the Safe Environment Program, the Diocese of Venice requires that all employees and those volunteers who work with children and/or vulnerable adults be fingerprinted and trained in Safe Environment.
 For further information, visit the Diocesan website at www.dioceseofvenice.org.
 Report all abuses against minors to the Florida Department of Children and Families at 800-962-2873.
 To report abuse by Diocesan personnel or volunteers, call the Diocesan Victims Assistance Coordinator, Barbara DiCocco at 941-416-6114.